ourPLCC/languages/ABC/README.txt

-This ABC language directory provides a PLCC implementation of ABCDatalog, a subset of Prolog that implements first-order logic.
+This ABC language directory provides a PLCC implementation of AbcDatalog, a subset of Prolog that implements first-order logic.
 See

     http://abcdatalog.seas.harvard.edu/

 for more information.
-ABCDatalog is NOT turing complete.
+AbcDatalog is NOT turing complete.

-The PLCC lexical and grammar structure of this language follows that of ABCDatalog.
-The semantics uses Java classes drawn directly from the Harvard ABCDatalog implementation to drive the ABCDatalog logic engine.
+The PLCC lexical and grammar structure of this language follows that of AbcDatalog.
+The semantics uses Java classes drawn directly from the Harvard AbcDatalog implementation to drive the AbcDatalog logic engine.
 These classes are in a Jar file named abcdatalog.jar, which is included in this directory.
-To compile the interpreter and to run programs in the ABC language, be sure to make this jar file visible to the Java compiler and runtime system by defining the CLASSPATH environment variable as follows:
+To compile the interpreter and to run programs in the ABC language, be sure to make this jar file visible to the Java compiler and runtime system by defining the CLASSPATH environment variable as follows (in the ABC language directory):

-    export CLASSPATH=".:../abcdatalog.jar"
+    export CLASSPATH="$PWD/Java:$PWD/abcdatalog.jar"

 Here is a program that you can run using the Rep loop: